Digital redlining: Digital redlining within a geographical context

-Digital redlining outside of a geographical context
+Digital redlining based on personal identity

-Although often aligned with discrimination that falls into a geographically based context; not all digital redlining is geographically based.
-Digital redlining also refers to when vulnerable populations are targeted for or excluded from specific content or access to the internet in a way that harms them.
+Although often aligned with discrimination that falls into a geographically based context digital redlining also refers to when vulnerable populations are targeted for or excluded from specific content or access to the internet in a way that harms them based on some aspect of their identity.
 Trade schools and community colleges, which typically have a more working class student body, have been found to block public internet content from their students where elite research institutions do not.
 The use of big data and analytics allow for a much more nuanced form of discrimination that can target specific vulnerable populations.
 For example, Facebook has been criticized for providing tools that allow advertisers to target ads by ethnic affinity and gender, effectively blocking minorities from seeing specific ads for housing and employment.
 In October 2019, a major class action lawsuit was filed against Facebook alleging gender and age discrimination in financial advertising.
 A broad array of consumers can be particularly vulnerable to digital redlining when it is used outside of a geographical context.
 Besides targeting vulnerable populations based on traditional and legally recognized classifications such as race, gender, age, etc., it has been shown that personal data mined and then resold by brokers can be used to target those who have been identified as suffering from Alzheimer's or dementia, or simply identified as impulse buyers or gullible.